openworm/c302/README.md

 # c302

-c302 is in the process of moving here...
+The c302 framework is going to be moved here...

+For now, please go to https://github.com/openworm/CElegansNeuroML/tree/master/CElegans/pythonScripts/c302